naveensekar/social-media-api/README.md

     ```

 1. Run `npm install` to install all the dependencies.
-1. Start MongoDB Deamon typing `mongod` in the console.
+1. Start MongoDB Deamon by typing `mongod` in the console.
 1. Finally run `npm start` to start the server.